-Indeed, there are more than 2,000 a year.
+Indeed, there are more than 2,000 quakes here a year.
 But the strongest was the 1959 quake in the Montana portion of the park that registered between a 7.3 and 7.5 on the Richter scale.

-8 Yellowstone has a supervolcano
+8 Yellowstone is a supervolcano

 The Yellowstone Caldera is known as a “supervolcano.”
 Its eruptions helped form the Snake River Plain.
 Molten lava is believed to exist perhaps as little as two miles below the surface.

 9 Yellowstone has a Grand Canyon